mrciolino/wiki-backup/timeline.md

   - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs.
   - Krorg rallies the pirates for the biggest raid ever, and they all set sail for Allford.
-  	- [Rathwing](/characters/Rathwing) destroys [Saragossa](/locations/Mardun/saragossa) after his spies tell him that it is unguarded.
-  	- Upon arrival to Allford's port, [Dave Bones](/characters/Dave-Bones) is killed by the party for the first time, leading to his long lasting vendetta against the party.
-Suspicious of his intentions and wanting to eliminate the threat, Narascus and Spoops sneak into Dave Bones' quarters aboard his ship and assassinate him.
-They skin him and dimp his bones into the ocean.
     - Krorg pulls the Fates card.

     - Spoops returns and tells Freedom about Illiard's death at the hands of Frederina.